 Students are set by ability based on their achievement and effort in Key Stage 3 and then reset at the end of Years 9 and 10.
 Although moving sets is kept to a minimum mid-year, it can be done to suit the needs of individuals, teachers or groups.

-Homework is set regularly via Show My Homework and students are expected to complete this to set deadlines and to the best of their abilities.
+Homework is set regularly via Show My Homework and students are expected to complete this to meet deadlines and to the best of their abilities.